Public Safety & Homeland Security

 What I am Doing for You

-I’m an original co-sponsor of H.R.
+I was an original co-sponsor of H.R.
 4651, the Digital Security Commission Act of 2016.
 This bipartisan, bicameral bill would create the “National Commission on Security and Technology Challenges” – a digital security panel uniting stakeholders to keep our nation safe while keeping our personal data secure.

 I convened a discussion on juvenile justice and how to break the cycle of poverty and crime in March 2016 at the Alameda County Juvenile Court and detention facility in San Leandro.